-A: All your accounts are displayed on the Your Account page.
-Select an account from the list to view and pay a bill or start, stop or transfer service.
+A: All your accounts are displayed on the Account Info page.
+Select an account by clicking on Change Account in the blue account details bar.

 Q: I need to update my address, phone number and email.
 Where do I go?

-A: Visit My Profile to update contact information, banking information and your communication preferences.
+A: Visit My Profile to update contact information and your notification preferences.
 Click on the icon next to the item you'd like to update.

 Q: I need to update my bank account information.
 Where do I go?

-A: Visit My Profile to update contact information, banking information and your communication preferences.
-Click on the icon next to the item you'd like to update.
+A: Visit Account Info to update your banking information.
+Click on the icon next to the account you'd like to update.

 Q: I'd like to set up text alerts about my service.
 Where do I go?

-A: Visit My Profile and select the link to edit your communication preferences.
+A: Visit My Profile and select the link to edit your notification preferences.